guilhermenoronha/stats_bg/README.md

     - SCORE

 All the tables are saved into a SQLite database to be used later into a DataViz tool or to be queried in any SQL Tool.

-# ABOUT THE CLUBE DO BOARDGAME DA ZOEIRA
-Founded in 2015, the CLUBE DO BOARDGAME DA ZOEIRA is a club to play board games.
-It is hosted in Minas Gerais and was founded by the friends Guilherme, Frederico, Cezar, Daniel, Amilton, and Alfredo.
-As the years passed by, some former members left the club and another members joined.
-The core idea of the club was to build a board game library.
-The club implemented a consortium where every member paid a fee every month.
-The money collected was given to a different member each member who used to buy new board games.
-As the library grew larger, the consortium was abandoned and the members kept buying games independently.